spirev/MyHub/README.md

 You can find there:

 - Storage space ( unvailable for demo profile )
-- Archives of the technologies I use, summarized by me.
+- Archives of the technologies I use, summarized with text, images and piece of code.
 - A to-do list creator
 - A customizable calendar
 - A password generator